julys321/todo-api/README.md

 ## Prerequisites #1

-Create a database named "TodoListDB" with user todoapi and password todoapi that would be able to create schemas in that database.
+Create a database named "TodoListDB" with user "todoapi" and password "todoapi" that would be able to create schemas in that database.

 Or set these parrameters in:
    'build.gradle' file sections 'jooq' and 'flyway' in main/java/resources/ 'application.properties'